CMNA-Workshop/cmna23/content/submission.md

 ## Poster & Demo Abstract Submission

-Poster & Demo abstracts should be submitted directly to the organising committee and not through easychair.
+Poster & Demo abstracts should be submitted directly to the organising committee using an email address from the [organisation page](/cmna23/organisation) and not through easychair.

 # Contribution Style